buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

   export REDIS_PASSWORD=$(kubectl get secret --namespace tyk tyk-redis -o jsonpath="{.data.redis-password}" | base64 --decode)
 ```

-The DNS name of the redis as set by Bitnami is `tyk-redis-master.tyk.svc.cluster.local:6379` (Tyk needs the name including the port)
+The DNS name of your Redis as set by Bitnami is `tyk-redis-master.tyk.svc.cluster.local:6379` (Tyk needs the name including the port)
 You can update them in your local `values.yaml` file under `redis.addrs` and `redis.pass`
 Alternatively, you can use `--set` flag to set it in Tyk installation.
 For example  `--set redis.pass=$REDIS_PASSWORD`